 Indoor Bamboo Orchid Location

 Due to its large size and preference for high humidity, this orchid generally performs better outdoors than indoors.
 If you wish to try it as a houseplant, a clump, which usually contains three to five canes, needs a pot at least 12 inches in diameter.
 The bamboo orchid isn't picky about its medium and can be grown in regular potting soil, sphagnum moss or a more typical orchid mix of 1 part organic potting soil, 1 part coarse orchid bark and 1 part sand.

 The bamboo orchid prefers a bright location, so position it on or near a south-facing windowsill where it receives temperatures between 60 and 80 degrees Fahrenheit.
 It can tolerate full sun, but direct sunlight can burn the leaves or flowers.
 Bright, indirect light is ideal.
 Keep the air moist around it by placing it in a humid room, such as a bathroom, or setting it atop a humidity tray.
 The plant is seldom bothered by pests or diseases.

 Indoor Bamboo Orchid Care

 Water the orchid frequently enough that its medium or mix never dries out completely.
 Water it well, thoroughly moistening all of the soil without leaving the orchid in standing water.
-In the winter, the bamboo orchid typically needs less water when it's not actively growing.
+In the winter, the bamboo orchid needs less water when it's not actively growing.
 You can usually water it every one to two weeks during that time.
 Mist the orchid in the morning when it's particularly dry to give it the humid environment it loves.